open-energy-transition/MapYourGrid/docs/questions.md

 It's a group of edits submitted to OSM at once.
 It also includes the time and purpose of your edits.
 It’s best to keep changesets small and focused.
 For example, limit your edits to one geographic area or one type of object (for instance power lines or substations).
 This makes it easier for others to understand and review your work.
 It also helps avoid conflicts with other contributors editing the same area.

-### <div class="tools-header"> How do I credit my contributions in OpenStreetMap for OhMyGrid?</div>
+### <div class="tools-header"> How do I credit my contributions in OpenStreetMap for MapYourGrid?</div>

-Add the hashtag #ohmygrid to the comment field in your changeset.
+Add the hashtag #MapYourGrid to the comment field in your changeset.
 This helps us track and showcase the community's work.

 ### <div class="tools-header"> Who fixes errors I might make while mapping? </div>